er5995/music-rec/README.md

 The model is prompted to return JSON only, with an explicit schema and clear output boundaries.
 No prose wrapping, no loose formatting, and no guesswork in parsing.
 It’s the kind of implementation detail that looks small in a demo but becomes essential the moment reliability matters.

 **Sequential API calls over a more optimized pipeline**
-Claude runs first, Spotify second.
+The model runs first, Spotify second.
 There is room to reduce latency by parallelizing some of the fulfillment work once the track list is available, but I kept the flow sequential because it is easier to reason about, easier to debug, and sufficient for the current scope.
 If latency became a real UX issue, this would be one of the first places I'd optimize.

 ## Security and governance